biointec/tagger/README.md

 ...
 ```

+To link the tags back to their original tagging category names, you can use the `index_name.categories.tags` file created during index construction, assuming zero-based indexing.

 ## Compiler Options

-tagger provides several compiler options that you can enable or disable during the build process:
+**tagger** provides several compiler options that you can enable during the build process:

 - **Use 32-bit types**
   To use 32-bit types instead of the default 64-bit types, enable the `THIRTY_TWO` option:
   ```bash
   cmake -DTHIRTY_TWO=ON ..
   ```
-  This is only possible if the index size is less than 2^32.
+  This is only possible if the pan-genome size is less than 2^32 characters.

 - **Enable tag array subsampling**
   To enable tag array subsampling, use the `TAG_ARRAY_SUBSAMPLING` option: